rakeshpraneeth/KrpAppsPrivacyPolicy/README.md

     <li>To detect, prevent and address technical issues</li>
 </ul>

-<p>Infotainment will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.</p>
+<p>App will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.</p>

 <h2>Disclosure Of Data</h2>

 <h3>Legal Requirements</h3>
-<p>Infotainment may disclose your Personal Data in the good faith belief that such action is necessary to:</p>
+<p>KRP may disclose your Personal Data in the good faith belief that such action is necessary to:</p>
 <ul>
     <li>To comply with a legal obligation</li>
-    <li>To protect and defend the rights or property of Infotainment</li>
+    <li>To protect and defend the rights or property of KRP</li>
     <li>To prevent or investigate possible wrongdoing in connection with the Service</li>
     <li>To protect the personal safety of users of the Service or the public</li>
     <li>To protect against legal liability</li>